 Playing golf was not on our agenda today.
 So we moved in and drove around Carmel which appeared to be a ‘millionaires’ place with the most amazing properties.
-It was home (and may still be) to the Hollywood actor, Clint Eastwood, who at one time turned politician and became Mayor of this stunning town.
+It is home to the Hollywood actor, Clint Eastwood, who at one time turned politician and became Mayor of this stunning town.
+We kept looking out for a tall, distinguished old gentleman but didn’t spot him!
 The houses around me throughout 17 mile drive were stunning and many had private ocean views.

 Entering the sign for the Julia Pfeiffer State Park we stopped at the Ranger’s Office and got details for visiting the McWay Falls.
 This interesting little walk through the trees and under the US1 road in a small tunnel brought us out to the cliff’s edge.
 There we could see the waterfall, not the biggest we have seen on this tour, but the only one we have seen entering the sea directly.

 Back topless in the Mustang down US1 as the sun was getting warmer, we were enjoying the Big Sur drive.
 The landscape changed again with smaller fir trees growing right up to the cliff faces along this rocky coastline.
 To the left away from the coastline above us was forest and rocky hills.
 No ‘resort’ type shops on this stretch of US1 – just miles and miles of forests and beautiful rocky coastline.
 Another different landscape for us on this tour.

 After the forest drive we moved into more of a rocky barren coastline before the landscape changed again and we entered what looked more like prairie land to our left with the road still hugging the sea.